-On 6 May 1971 the (alleged) kidnapping and murder of the girl in Genoa.
-There are still many doubts.
+On the 6th of May 1971 the alleged kidnapping and murder of a young girl takes place in the seaside city of Genoa.
+49 years later there are still many questions unanswered.

-Milena, lifeless, floats a few hundred meters from the beach of Priaruggia, about 6 km away from the Ancient Port of the Liguria capital.
+Her lifeless body is found floating a few hundred meters from the beach of Priaruggia, about 6 km away from the ancient Port of the Liguria capital.

 He was not blond, nor skinny.

-On this case, with Laura Baccaro I wrote a book two years ago: “The Biondino della Spider Rossa.
+In 2018 I wrote a university book with the criminologist Laura Baccaro.
+The Italian title of the book is: “The Biondino della Spider Rossa.
 Crimine, giustizia e media”.

-Milena Sutter: a research that has lasted ten years
+The research about Milena Sutter’s case has lasted ten years

-And we still have a number of hypotheses to formulate about what really happened to Milena Sutter.
+Laura Baccaro and I still have many hypotheses to formulate about what really happened to Milena Sutter.

-The research was born by chance.
-I have never been interested in crime news as a professional journalist.
+Our research came about by chance.
+I must admit that as a professional journalist I have never been interested in crime news.

 One spring morning, in 2010, a graduating student of mine – Laura Leonesio – asked me for a thesis.